 Most people with an autoimmune condition spend years being misdiagnosed.
 At this stage let’s not rule out the possibility that you could absolutely be one of those people.

 Without a basic understanding of your Th1 and Th2 cells, it’s never a good idea to provoke any type of immune reaction.
-I’ll break this topic down and make easier to understand in later in my book.
+This important topic is broken down here.

 BUT HOW DID WE GET HERE?

 For sure our early ancestors weren’t wandering around with their pockets filled with pills, so why is it that we now feel the need to supplement?
 The short answer to that question is relatively more straightforward than you may think.

 Today, much of the commercially grown food arriving on our plate is devoid of minerals because the soil is so overworked and weak.
 Essentially it’s been exhausted of its nutrients.
 Adding a handful of fertilizers to already depleted soil only adds to the problem.
 It’s a far cry from the 90 essential nutrients our body needs to thrive.